ppy/osu-wiki/wiki/Guides/Beatmapping/Adding_Custom_Hit_Sounds/en.md

 ### Example 1

-So then you name the file (let's say the Soft clap) `soft-hitclap.mp3`.
+So then you name the file (let's say the Soft clap) `soft-hitclap.wav`.

 Multiple hit sounds with the same name
 ---------------------------------------